mvsoom/gedankenpolizei/src/slow/reddit/README.md

 Posts are naturally structured in <thought>...</thought> and good length.

 Other filtering:
-- Exclude mentions of "Reddit"
+- Exclude mentions of "Reddit", "OP"
 - Excluding links
+- Excluding mentions of the years or date
 - See: https://www.kaggle.com/code/fazilbtopal/nlp-data-preprocessing#Cleaning-Text-Data

 And perhaps encourage parentheses if we go for that scheme